musetronstar/tagd/README.md

 Where TAG and MODIFIER are UTF-8 labels composed of alphanumeric characters and underscores and a QUANTIFIER is a number.
-The `SUPER TAG` predicate defines the subject as being subordinate (i.e. "is a" or child relation) another tag.
+The `SUPER TAG` predicate defines the subject as being subordinate to (i.e. "is a" or child relation) another tag.

 #### GET Statement